roura356a/csk/intl.en-US/User Guide for Serverless Kubernetes Clusters/Quick start/Deploy NGINX applications in ASK clusters.md

         deployment.extensions/nginx-deploy scaled
         ```

-    3. Run the following command to query the pods after the NGINX application is scaled out:
+    3. Run the following command to query the pods after the Deployment is scaled out:

         ```
         kubectl get pod